emerald-dao/emerald-academy-v2/src/lib/content/courses/learn-cadence-beginner-1.0/en/chapter2/lesson1.md

 ## Real Example

-Let's start off by actually deploying a new smart contract:
+Let's start off by actually deploying a new smart contract.
+Create a new file called `Art.cdc` and paste the following code:

 ```cadence
 access(all) contract Art {